Endometrial cancer usually affects women after menopause.

 If menopausal symptoms such as hot flashes and vaginal dryness become bothersome after the uterus is removed, hormones such as estrogen, a progestin, or both can taken to relieve them.
 This treatment is safe and does not increase the risk of developing cancer again.

-A sentinel lymph node is the first lymph node that cancer cells are likely to spread to.
+A sentinel lymph node What Is a Sentinel Lymph Node? is the first lymph node that cancer cells are likely to spread to.
 There may be more than one sentinel lymph node.
 These nodes are called sentinel lymph nodes because they are the first to warn that cancer has spread.

 A sentinel lymph node dissection involves